 Or do you read the ingredient list?
 But how can you tell from an ingredients listing what actually went in?
 You don’t have access to the actual recipe/formula used.

 Somebody may use Argan at 10% vs somebody who uses it at 1% or 0.1%.. all three will say Argan on the label so does that mean they are the equivalent?
 Of course not!
-There’s a blogger that likes to offer ‘dupes’ based on the ingredients listing however she does not know the actual ratios used so the comparisons drawn are not going to be accurate.
+That’s like eating a small nibble of parsley instead of your five portions of fresh vegetables.
+There’s a blog that likes to offer ‘dupes’ based on the ingredients listing however s/he does not know the actual ratios used so the comparisons drawn are not going to be accurate.
+And of course it’s easier to offer something cheaper – they’ve used less of the expensive stuff.

 So where do you go from here?
 And how do you know what NOT to do.
 Read on and find out!